Jinan Zoo: Notable animals

-Gorilla Willie
+Willie the wolf

-Male, born in 1976 in Nürnberg/Germany.
-After the Barcelona international wolf breeding center donated him to Jinan Zoo, Jinan Zoo married the eight-year-old bachelor wolf, through the "pro-change", to room "Lady” in 2009.
+Willie was a male wolf, born in 1976 in Nürnberg, Germany.
+After the Barcelona International Wolf Breeding Center donated him to Jinan, the zoo paired him with a female wolf, named Lady, in 2009.

-The wolf's mannerisms changed drastically upon being introduced to "Lady".
-Before it used to fight for its food.
-Upon the introduction of "Lady" it will not touch the food until the female wolf finishes eating.
-If it wasn't for the zoo's walls locals say "he might even catch sheep everyday to honour his wife".
-There is also another interesting characteristic to the wolf.
-Despite having spent many years in captivity his nature remains unchanged.
-The wolf seems to get immense satisfaction from digging holes.
-He likes to dig a yard full of holes and will cache meat in them.
+The wolf's mannerisms changed drastically upon being introduced to Lady.
+Before, it used to fight for its food.
+Upon the introduction of Lady, however, it would not touch its food until the female wolf finished eating.
+If it wasn't for the zoo's walls, locals have said "he might even catch sheep everyday to honour his wife".
+The wolf also displayed another interesting characteristic - Despite having spent many years in captivity, his wild nature remained unchanged.
+The wolf seemed to get immense satisfaction from digging holes.
+He liked to dig a yard full of holes and would hide food in them.